Shawn5141/UW-CSE451-Operating-System-Lab/lab/lab4design.md

 - use `bread` and `bwrite` interfaces
 - implement helper fuctions `begin_tx()`and `commit_tx()` to update the log header on disk
 - implement wrapper function `log_write` to write to the log region
+- implement log_recover for replay log into disk

 ## Risk Analysis

 ## Unanswered Questions
 - recover the transaction?
+- Function and number of dirty_bits(B_DIRTY)
 ## Time Estimation

 - Disk Write Enable:               5 hr